How to Choose a Healthy Diet

 - If the program stresses pre-packaged foods, decide right away if you want to buy them for the rest of your life.
 Pre-packaged makes things easier, but many people put the weight back on once they stop the program.

 - If you join a commercial program, make sure it can deliver on its promises.
 You should ask to see studies that show that the program can help people keep weight off long-term.
 Get written proof of the program's effectiveness, not just testimonials.
 You should see rigorous scientific studies, preferably more than one, done over a minimum of 5 to 10 years.

-Now if only there was someplace where all the major diets were reviewed....oh wait!
+Now, if only there were someplace where all the major diets were reviewed.
+Oh wait!
 There is!
 Simply click on the DIET REVIEWS button on the menu or CLICK HERE.
 You'll see all the major diets, from Atkins to Zone, scrutinized.